hevmarriott/DNAscanv2/README.md

 #### Applying filters to the called variants

 DNAscan uses bcftools to filter the variants.
 It only selects variants for which the expression provided is true.
 A few examples follow.
-Complete details about how to write an expression can be found in the bcftool manual [LINK](https://samtools.github.io/bcftools/bcftools.html#expressions).
+Complete details about how to write an expression can be found in the bcftools manual [LINK](https://samtools.github.io/bcftools/bcftools.html#expressions).

 Filtering calls for which genotype quality is > then 30: